Undergraduate Research and Creative Projects Award

 Undergraduate Research and Creative Projects Awards

 Research occurs across the academic disciplines.
-Historians scrutinize archives, anthropologists conduct studies in the field, biologists work in laboratories, artists paint in studios, and filmmakers shoot, view, and assemble footage into films.
+Historians scrutinize archives, anthropologists conduct studies through fieldwork and ethnographic research, biologists work in laboratories, artists paint in studios, and filmmakers shoot, view, and assemble footage into films.
 No matter your course of study, researchers are working to expand the frontiers of knowledge and discover something new.
-Research is at the heart of great universities, and the knowledge research creates is part of the service to society universities provide.
+Research is at the heart of great universities, and the knowledge research creates is part of the service to society that universities provide.
 Research can result in extraordinary outcomes: a new, more effective medical treatment, new knowledge about our past, a musical composition, or a better understanding of some natural phenomenon.

 Undergraduate Research is a unique opportunity for students to work with faculty.
 Some students will work on part of a faculty member's current research project.
 Other students may develop an independent project of their own that is guided by a faculty member.
 Either way, students have opportunities in a variety of disciplines to engage in original hands-on research and creative projects.